FeroxFoxxo/CSharpCourse/README.md

 # CSharpCourse
-A programming course websitemade for AGSPG 2022.
+A programming course website made for AGSPG 2022.
 Built on Microsoft's BLAZOR framework.
 Made with love &lt;3